Secreta mulierum: Views of menstruation

 Like many philosophers of this time, the author reasons that human embryos are made from the seed of the father and the menses of the mother.
 It was believed that menstrual blood was surplus food that had not been used by the woman's body.
 The author states that the menses comes once a month due to the cold and humid nature of women and is the color of blood except in corrupt women.
 It was thought that women who had been corrupted by bad or viscous humors would have menses the color of lead.
 When conception occurs, the womb "closes up like a purse on all sides" and therefore menstruation stops.
 However, the author suggests that the woman is still taking in excess food during her pregnancy that is not being purged and therefore claims pregnant women have a greater desire for sexual intercourse.

 The author suggests that women keep themselves away from men during their monthly flow.
 The author believes that menstrual flow is poisonous and can even harm the eyes of children if they are looked upon by the woman.
 When menstruation stops at menopause, the retention of menses builds up and results in an excess of evil humors, which can escape through the eyes and infect the air, polluting the world.

 Astrology

-The formation of the fetus is a key topic in the text, and the influence of celestial bodies on the fetus is important to the author, as they endow the fetus with certain abilities.
+The formation of the fetus is a key topic in the text, and the supposed influence of celestial bodies on the fetus is important to the author, as they endow the fetus with certain abilities.

-Saturn: gives the fetus the ability to reason and discern, as well as consolidates the seed that makes the child, giving it the power of growth and motion in the first month.